 - 1. Placement during rain or other adverse conditions will not be permitted, except that mix in transit at the time these conditions occur may be placed, provided the mix is of proper temperature, has been covered during transit, and is placed on a surface free of standing water. - 2.
 The temperature of HMAC shall be: - A. Maximum mix temperature to be 350 F. - B. Minimum placement temperature behind the paving machine to be 240 F. - 3.
 Mix shall be placed as to reduce the number of longitudinal joints.
 Longitudinal joints in any layer shall offset those joints in layers below by not less than six inches. - 4.
 Minimum asphalt lift thickness shall be two inches.
 Maximum lift thickness shall be three inches. - 5.
-HMAC Placement Equipment - A. Paving machines shall be self-contained, self-propelled, and supported on tracks or wheels.
+HMAC Placement Equipment: - A. Paving machines shall be self-contained, self-propelled, and supported on tracks or wheels.
 Neither wheels nor tracks shall contact the mixture during placement. - B. Conform finished surfaces to the lines and grades indicated in the contract documents. - C. Maintain grade control by means of automatic screed controls on the paving machine and by use of erected and mobile string lines as applicable. - D. The use of the automatically controlled paver may be waived by owner on irregular sections. - E. When paving shoulders or similar work, it may be permitted to use towed-type paving machines provided the machine meets the following requirements: - 1) The machine is equipped with a receiving and distribution system of a sufficient capacity for a uniform spreading operation without segregation of materials. - 2) The machine is equipped with a screed which will produce a finished surface of the specified thickness and smoothness, and will not tear or gouge the mixture. - 6.
 When the capacity of the paver to properly spread and finish exceeds the rate of delivery of mixture, operate the paver at a reduced and uniform speed to give continuous spreading and finishing. - 7.
 Spread and finish bituminous mixtures by hand methods only where machine methods are impractical as determined by owner. - 8.
 Do not cast or otherwise manipulate hand placed mixtures in such manner that segregation occurs. - 9.
-Site Tolerances - A. Level 1 and Level 2 HMAC shall be constructed such that placing a 12-foot straightedge parallel and perpendicular to the centerline will not result in a surface variance of more than 1⁄2 inch. - B. Single Course Construction - 1) HMAC shall be constructed such that placing a 12-foot straightedge parallel and perpendicular to the centerline will not result in a surface variance of more than 1⁄2 inch. - C. Multiple Course Construction - 1) Test the wearing surface with a rolling straightedge in a designated wheel path of a 300-foot strip of each travel lane, parallel to the centerline.
+Site Tolerances: - A. Level 1 and Level 2 HMAC shall be constructed such that placing a 12-foot straightedge parallel and perpendicular to the centerline will not result in a surface variance of more than 1/4 inch. - B. Single Course Construction - 1) HMAC shall be constructed such that placing a 12-foot straightedge parallel and perpendicular to the centerline will not result in a surface variance of more than 1/4 inch. - C. Multiple Course Construction - 1) Test the wearing surface with a rolling straightedge in a designated wheel path of a 300-foot strip of each travel lane, parallel to the centerline.
 The surface shall not vary more than 3/16 inch. - 2) Also test the wearing surface with a 12-foot straightedge placed perpendicular to the centerline at least once within the above-mentioned 300-foot strip.
-The surface shall not vary more than 1⁄2 inch. - 10.
-Compaction Equipment - A. The contractor is responsible for providing sufficient rollers of the appropriate type and size to compact the mixture while it is still within the specified temperatures. - B. Operate compaction equipment at slow, uniform speeds as recommended by the manufacturer. - C. Begin rolling at the sides and proceed longitudinally (parallel to the road centerline), gradually progressing to the center line. - D. Do not make sharp turn or park rollers on hot asphalt surfaces. - E. Provide self-propelled rollers capable of reversing without backlash. - F. Contractor shall use an appropriate combination of rollers needed to obtain required compaction. - G. Along curbs and walks, on walks, irregular areas, and other areas not practicably accessible to specified rollers, compact the asphalt mix with small rollers, mechanical tampers, hot hand tampers, or smoothing irons.
-On depressed areas, a trench roller may be used or cleated compression strips may be used under the roller to transmit compression to the depressed area. - H. Improved or modernized equipment which will produce results equal in quality to those which would result from the specified equipment will be considered for use. - I. Complete breakdown and intermediate compaction before the HMAC temperature drops below 80 F, unless otherwise directed or accepted by owner.
+The surface shall not vary more than 1/4 inch.